RoryQo/Difference-in-Number-of-Children-by-Education-Level-in-Men/README.md

 - **For men with a degree:** Dispersion = **1.28**
 - **For men without a degree:** Dispersion = **1.37**

-Since both values are slightly greater than 1, we detect **mild overdispersion**, meaning additional unobserved factors might influence family size.
+Since both values are slightly greater than 1, we detect **mild overdispersion**, meaning that factors beyond education level—such as socioeconomic status, cultural norms, or relationship status—may also influence family size.
+Future research could explore alternative models, such as a **negative binomial regression**, to account for this additional variation.
+However the mild dipersion is not enough to discredit the our model or anyfindings.

 #### **2.2 Histogram of Monte Carlo t-Statistics**
 To further check if the model appropriately fits the data, we simulate **Monte Carlo samples** of the t-statistic: